Diet & Healthy Ageing

 British Nutrition Foundation

-As we age, it is also common to become less interested in food.
+As we age, there are some elements of diet, nutrition and lifestyle we may need to change or pay more attention to.
+It is also common to become less interested in food.
 You may find that you are less hungry than you used to be, so it can be harder to get all the nutrients needed for good health.

 Eat plenty of fruit and vegetables

-Fruit and vegetables contain many vitamins and minerals essential for good health, as well as phytochemicals (substances made by the plants such as polyphenols) that may have health benefits.
+Fruit and vegetables contain many vitamins and minerals essential for good health.
 They are also generally low in fat and high in fibre.
 Many studies have shown that people who consume diets high in fruit and vegetables have a lower risk of heart disease, stroke, diabetes and some forms of cancer.

-Did you know one portion (80g) of beans and pulses, such as kidney beans, chickpeas, lentils and baked beans, can also count towards your 5 A DAY target?
+Beans and pulses, such as kidney beans, chickpeas, lentils and baked beans, can also count towards your 5 A DAY target

 Choose healthier fats

-There are two basic kinds of fat: saturated and unsaturated.
+There are two main kinds of fat: saturated and unsaturated.
 Eating a diet rich in saturated fat can raise your blood cholesterol level and increase your risk of heart disease.
-So eating less is important for heart health.
+Reducing saturated fat and replacing some of it with unsaturated fat can reduce your risk of heart disease..

 Butter, lard, ghee, palm oil and coconut oil contain a high proportion of saturated fat.
 Other foods with a relatively high saturated fat content include cakes, chocolate, biscuits, pies and pastries.
 The white fat you see on red meat and underneath poultry skin is also high in saturated fat.